Grass Mites admin February 21, 2023

 During the winter months, lawn mites tend to be most active.
 Typically, sprinklers are turned off during this time, and the only way to water the lawn is by using a hose and sprinkler head.
 It’s especially important to water the south-facing areas of your lawn during warm and dry spells in winter.
 Regularly watering your lawn is one of the best methods to prevent spider mite damage.

-Kill Mites with Water
+Water Can Kill Mites

 Organic Mite Control for Lawns